ut-issl/s2e-documents/Tutorials/HowToUseMonteCarloSimulation.md

 - S2E has a framework to execute Monte Carlo Simulation, and it is called MCSim.

-- MCSim provides following features
+- MCSim provides a framework to randomize arbitrary parameters in each class.

-  - Input parameters for Monte Carlo simulation as mean value and standard deviation.
+- By using the framework, users can set the mean value and standard deviation for the randomized parameters with `MCSim.ini` file

-  -
+  - Please see specification document for [MCSim](../Specifications/Simulation/Spec_MonteCarloSimulation.md) for detailed description

-  This tutorial explains how to randomly change the initial value of the angular velocity.
+- This tutorial explains how to randomly change the initial value of the angular velocity.

   - There are sample codes in `SampleCodes\MCSim`.

 ## 2. Edit CMakeList.txt